fortify/FortifySyncFoDToSSC/README.md

           # For newly created SSC application versions, configure which FoD scan types should
           # be synchronized by default.
           enabledFoDScanTypes:
           - Static
           - Dynamic
           #- Mobile # FoD REST API does not yet allow for downloading Mobile scan results

+          # Ceate an SSC application version only if there are scans to be synchronized.
+If set
+          # to true (default), the utility will only create application versions for FoD releases
+          # that have one of the scan types defined in the enabledFoDScanTypes property above,
+          # and at least one of those scans is not older than the ignoreScansOlderThanDays
+          # property defined in the syncScans configuration.
+If set to false, SSC application
+          # versions will be created for any release that matches the FoD filters configured above,
+          # independent of whether there are actually any scans to be synchronized.
+          #createOnlyIfSyncableScans: true

           # Configure the issue template name to be used for newly created SSC application versions.
           issueTemplateName: Prioritized High Risk Issue Template